scraggo/p1xt-study-group-notes/README.md

 2\.
 Fork this repo and do a pull request.

 3\.
-Contact a manager of this repo for help.
+Contact a manager of this repo in order to have one of us upload your notes for you.